robleroni/Puerro/docs/05-MVC.md

 Many modern frontend frameworks like Vue.JS and Angular (not React) work with bidirectional bindings of data.
 This is intuitive at first but as an application grows it can become very unpredictable.
 The model can be changed from anywhere and business logic has to be enforced with different approaches, for example in Vue.JS using [watchers](https://vuejs.org/v2/guide/computed.html#Watchers).

-MVC does not permit bidirectional binding by design which might feel like a restriction sometimes but it is essential to prevent bugs and keep the codebase understandable and maintainable.
+MVC does not permit bidirectional binding by design which might feel like a restriction sometimes, but it is essential to prevent bugs and keep the codebase understandable and maintainable.
 If it would allow bidirectional binding the graph would look like this:

 <img alt='MVC' src='./assets/img/MVC-Bidirectional.png' width=400px>